Monthly Tech-Tip from Tony Hansen SignUp

 The cup-head was lathed from a block of aluminum and it attaches to the shaft the same as a regular wheel-head.
 Plaster molds simply drop in and sit on their shoulder.
 The shoulder is the only point-of-contact, this prevents chattering while the mold spins when under pressure.
 I am using these molds for a casting-jiggering process (or just casting).
 For example, I can cast a mug in the mold, then pour out the slip, wait a few minutes and then, as the wheel spins, finish the rim and inside sure using a 3D-printed template/rib.
 I do not actually use the jigger arm, it is easier just to hold the template in hand.
 I can finish the rims on any round pieces made in these molds.

-A 3D-printed pour spout in place on the top of a mug mold
+A 3D-printed pour spout on a mug cast-jigger mold

 I prepare to attach these by simply touching them to the top of the slip (it is sticky and coats the underside evenly).
 Then it is just a matter of setting it in place and and it glues down in seconds.
-I make these a little larger diameter than the top of the opening (e.g. 2mm) in the plaster mold, producing a small overhang on the cast piece.
-During the time in the mold, the clay slurry creates a thickness against the plaster walls but also extends upward above the top of the mold (inside the spout).
-A while after pour-out I am able to make a cut and lift the spout away leaving an over-hang, over-height and thickness that all play to enable jiggering the rim to the exact contour I want.
+I make these a little larger diameter than the top of the opening in the plaster mold (e.g. 2mm), producing a small overhang on the cast piece (this one has 0.8mm thick walls and prints quickly).
+During the time in the mold, the clay slurry creates a thickness against the plaster walls that also extends upward above the top (inside the spout).
+Shortly after pour-out I put these into the cuphead on the jigger wheel and make a cut and lift the spout away.
+This leaves an over-hang and over-height that enable finishing the rim using the jigger template.

 Inbound Photo Links